Timeline Albums, EPs & singles Songs Films Concerts Sessions People Interviews Articles

 For The Beatles

-During this 2:30 pm – midnight session, overdubs were added to “Maxwell’s Silver Hammer“, “Something” and “You Never Give Me Your Money“.
+During this 2:30 pm to midnight session, overdubs were added to “Maxwell’s Silver Hammer“, “Something” and “You Never Give Me Your Money“.

-Maxwell’s Silver Hammer” had been worked on during the past two days.
-On this third day, Paul McCartney recorded additional vocals and George Harrison added an extra lead guitar.
+Maxwell’s Silver Hammer” had been worked on over the past two days.
+On this third day, Paul McCartney replaced the lead vocal for the third verse, and George Harrison added a final electric guitar part.
+Those overdubs were added onto Take 21.

 They got annoyed because Maxwell’s Silver Hammer took three days to record.
 Big deal.

-Four stereo mixes were then made, as well as a tape reduction to allow for more overdubs.
-At this stage, the track was cut from 7’48” to 5’32”, shortening the instrumental coda from 4’48” to 2’32” (the instrumental coda would later be entirely removed).
+Following the overdubs, four stereo mixes were prepared, along with a tape reduction — labelled Take 37 — to free up additional tracks for further overdubs.
+At this stage, the track was edited from 7’48” down to 5’32”, with the instrumental coda shortened from 4’48” to 2’32” (this coda would eventually be removed entirely).

-Work on “Something” would continue on July 16.
+Work on “Something” would resume on July 16.

 You Never Give Me Your Money” had last been worked on, on July 1.
 On this day, Paul added a bass guitar overdub onto track seven of take 30.
 Work on the track would continue on July 15.